 Time to tackle five of the best rides for junior shredders

-School’s out and those kids need dragging away from the games consoles.
-Don’t worry though, we’ve put together five routes that are easy enough for children to enjoy but still pack in enough singletrack thrills for you.
+School’s out and those kids need dragging away from those screens.
+We’ve put together five routes that are easy enough for children to enjoy.

 12km (7 miles)